CindyJS/CindyJS/ref/MIDI_Functions.md

 For this MIDI offers 16 channels numbered from 0 to 15.
 Each of them can be associated to a specific instrument the instruments are numbered from 1 to 128 and cover a broad range of musical experiences (brass, mallets, strings, pianos, accordeons, guitars, percussion and many more).
 In CindyScript an instrument (say 25 which is an acoustic guitar) can be associated to a channel (say 3) either by `midichannel(3, intrument->25)` or by `instruments(25, channel->3)`.
-The standard channel in which a tone is played by `playtone(...)` is 0 but it can be changed by a modifier.
+The standard channel in which a tone is played by `playtone(…)` is 0 but it can be changed by a modifier.
 So the code

     > midichannel(3,instrument->25); //guitar